 An important fraction of my extended mind is composed of information on Google, Facebook, my websites, etc. I expect the risk of losing such data is fairly low, but it might happen if someone hacked the accounts and deleted the data, or if I lost all ability to log in to the accounts, or if I accidentally deleted the accounts, or if the sites had major data-storage failures.
-Since it's cheap to back up the data, it seems reasonable to do so every ~year.
+Since it's cheap to back up the data, it seems reasonable to do so periodically.

 My websites are the most dense form of important data that I don't want to lose.
 One copy of them lives on HostGator.
 Some scattered copies may also exist on Internet Archive, but not all pages are backed up that way.
-For additional redundancy, I use Dropmysite, which backs up all the websites I maintain every month.
-It also allows me to download zip copies of each site's WordPress database file (which contains essay text) and WordPress "uploads" folder (which contains images and PDFs).
-I can then upload these to Google Drive for yet one more form of backup.
+Many iterations of particular pages can be found in my email, since I send myself pages after editing them as a crude form of version control.
+However, it's helpful to have additional backups besides these.